nojaf/telplin/docs/docs/motivation.md

-﻿---
+---
 index: 1
 ---

 # Motivation

+Introducing signature files to an existing code base is tedious by hand.
+Writing the signatures is only half the work: you also have to decide what belongs in them, and the implementation files deserve a cleanup once the signatures are in charge.

+Telplin does all of that in one verified run:

+- A signature is generated for every implementation file, faithful to how the original source is written.
+- Each signature exposes only what the rest of the project actually uses.
+A module-level binding no other file touches is left out, which makes it private.
+- The implementation files are cleaned up afterwards: the now-redundant `private` keywords are dropped, and the XML doc comments move to the signature file, the copy your tooling reads.
+- Nothing is written until the whole project type checks again with the new signatures in place.

+The result is a reviewable diff that pins down the actual API of every file, derived from the compiler's own type information rather than guesswork.
+Every default has an opt-out flag, see [Usage](./usage.html).

 ## The merits of signature files

-[Signature files](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/signature-files) have three significant benefits to an F# code base.
+Beyond documenting an API, [signature files](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/signature-files) buy an F# code base a few concrete things.

-### References assemblies
+### Reference assemblies

-In `dotnet` 7, F# supports [references assemblies](https://learn.microsoft.com/en-us/dotnet/standard/assembly/reference-assemblies).
-These can be produced by adding `<ProduceReferenceAssembly>true</ProduceReferenceAssembly>` to your `fsproj`.

-An important part of a reference assembly is the generated [mvid](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.module.moduleversionid?view=net-7.0).
-This `mvid` should only change when the public API changes.
-Alas, this doesn't always work in F# code.
-Adding a new `let private` binding could potentially influence the `mvid`, even though the public API didn't change.
-When signature files are used, the `mvid` does not change because the public API would only change when the signature changes.

-### Background checker speed up
+[Reference assemblies](https://learn.microsoft.com/en-us/dotnet/standard/assembly/reference-assemblies) (`<ProduceReferenceAssembly>true</ProduceReferenceAssembly>` in the `fsproj`) let a build skip recompiling downstream projects when the public API did not change.
+That check hinges on a stable [mvid](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.module.moduleversionid), and without signature files it is fragile in F#: adding a `let private` binding can change the `mvid` even though the public API did not move.
+With signature files in place, the `mvid` only changes when a signature changes.

+### A snappier IDE
-When `enablePartialTypeChecking` is enabled in the `F# Checker`, your IDE will skip the typechecking of implementation files that are backed by a signature, when type information is requested for a file.

-So imagine the following file structure:
+With partial type checking (`enablePartialTypeChecking` in the F# checker), the background checker of your IDE skips implementation files that are backed by a signature.
+Imagine the following file structure:

 ```
 A.fsi